amethyst/amethyst/book/src/assets/how_to_define_custom_formats.md

 This guide explains how to define a new asset format.
 This will allow Amethyst to load assets stored in a particular encoding.

-There are two formatting traits in Amethyst &ndash; `Format<A: Asset>` and `SimpleFormat<A: Asset>`. `Format` requests a loading implementation that provides detection when an asset should be reloaded for [hot reloading][doc_hrs]; `SimpleFormat` requires a loading implementation.
-A blanket implementation will implement `Format` for all `SimpleFormat` implementations, and provides hot reloading detection based on file modification time &ndash; this is sufficient for most applications that require hot reloading.
-This guide covers implementation of the `SimpleFormat` trait.
+There is a trait in Amethyst for implementing a format: `Format<A: Asset::Data>`.
+`Format` provides a loading implementation that provides detection when an asset should be reloaded for [hot reloading][doc_hrs]; you don't need to implement it since it has a default implementation.
+A blanket implementation will implement `Format::import` and we only need to implement `Format::import_simple`.

-`SimpleFormat` takes a type parameter for the asset type it supports.
-This guide covers a type parameterized implementation of `SimpleFormat<A: Asset>` for all `A`, as it is easier to deduce the specific implementation from a parameterized implementation than the other way around.
+`Format` takes a type parameter for the asset data type it supports.
+This guide covers a type parameterized implementation of `SimpleFormat<A: Asset::Data>` for all `A`, as it is easier to deduce the specific implementation from a parameterized implementation than the other way around.

 If you are defining a new format that may be useful to others, [please send us a PR!][gh_contributing]